-ENGLISH III SHELTERED is the EL student's English III class.
-The course is designed so that students engage in activities that build on prior knowledge and strengthen their reading, writing, and oral language skills.
+ENGLISH III SHELTERED INSTRUCTION is designed so that students engage in activities that build on prior knowledge and strengthen their reading, writing, and oral language skills.
 Students will read American literature and write on a daily basis.
 They will read and understand a wide variety of literary and informational texts, compose a variety of written texts with a clear controlling idea, coherent organization, and sufficient detail, know how to locate a range of relevant sources and evaluate, synthesize, and present ideas and information, listen and respond to the ideas of others while contributing their own ideas in conversations and in groups, and learn how to use the oral and written conventions of the English language in speaking and writing.
-In this course, instruction will be adapted to suit the English proficiency levels of the students.
+In this course, instruction will be adapted to align to the English proficiency levels of the students.